 We commenced commercial production of natural astaxanthin in 1997 and in 1999 introduced BioAstin®, our natural astaxanthin product for the human health and nutrition market.
-BioAstin® represents approximately 59% of our net sales in the fiscal year ended March 31, 2020.
+BioAstin® represents approximately 52% of our net sales in the fiscal year ended March 31, 2021.
 Astaxanthin's antioxidant properties are believed to surpass many of the antioxidant properties of vitamin C, vitamin E, beta-carotene and other carotenoids.
-Independent scientific studies indicate that in certain models, natural astaxanthin has up to 550 times the antioxidant activity of vitamin E and 10 times the antioxidant activity of beta-carotene.
-In addition, a growing body of scientific literature suggests that natural astaxanthin has beneficial properties as an anti-inflammatory, with additional benefits for joint, skin and eye health.
+Independent scientific studies indicate that in certain models, natural astaxanthin has up to 100 times the antioxidant activity of vitamin E and 4 times the antioxidant activity of beta-carotene.
+In addition, a growing body of scientific literature suggests that natural astaxanthin has beneficial properties as an anti-inflammatory, with additional benefits for joint, skin, eye and immune health.

 BioAstin® is generally recognized as safe ("GRAS") as determined by the United States Food and Drug Administration ("FDA").
 Our all natural BioAstin® is cultivated without the use of herbicides or pesticides and is not genetically modified ("non-GMO").
 In fiscal 2012, we applied for a new dietary ingredient ("NDI"), with the United States FDA, providing for a daily dosage of 12mg of astaxanthin which was reviewed without comment.
+BioAstin® holds several independent third-party quality certifications including: iGen Non-GMO, Gluten Intolerance Group's Gluten Free, Detox Project Glyphosate Free, Informed Choice, and is qualified in the United States Pharmacopeia's (USP) Dietary Supplement Verification Program.